 Because only DaVinci is DaVinci.

 And so I was back at square one.
 But maybe not entirely.
 Maybe Leonardo did help, in his way.
 By lowering – or at least shifting – the value of normalcy.

-I know that at some point I embraced the writing.
+I only know that at some point I embraced the writing.
 At some point I loved the two sets of notebooks.
 And the secret only I knew.

-(I didn’t know my mother had figured it out even before I wrote my first word in a journal.
+(I didn’t know my mother had figured it out even before I wrote my first word in a “decoy” journal, thinking that would definitely keep her from figuring it out.
 Because, duh.)

 *Much, much later, when I read my first biography of him and especially his own words, just after my parents abandoned me – perhaps death is a decent excuse for them, but it was wholly unhelpful to me – Leonardo’s notebooks filled me with astonishment after astonishment.

 I had to put the big collection of his notebooks down several times while I sat gasping for air.
 It felt like me writing to myself.
 My own thoughts, often using my own words, or so close so as not to matter.
 It’s the only time I’ve ever felt that.
 There’s people I relate to, but this was different.